awyeh64/Tanzanian_Water_Well_Predictor/README.md

 # Tanzanian Water Well Challenge

 Through a collaboration from Taarifa, a rwandan news platform, and the Tanzanian Ministry of Water, the competition 'Pump it Up: Data Mining the Water Table' has been hosted.
+Competitors will be given sample data from current existing wells that we know the condition of.

 ![Tanzania_train](/reports/figures/Tanzania_train.jpg)